brodycj/create-react-native-module/README.md

 create-react-native-module --prefix CB --package-identifier io.mylibrary --view --generate-example CarolWidget
 ```

-The module would be generated in the `react-native-alice-helper` subdirectory, and the example test app would be in `react-native-alice-helper/example`.
-(Note that this tool will show an incorrect project name when it is finished.)
+The module would be generated in the `react-native-carol-widget` subdirectory, and the example test app would be in `react-native-carol-widget/example`.

 Then go into the example app subdirectory: